Funa4git/DayTimer86400/README.md

 ## Note
 The following functions will be supported sequentially in the future.
 - Increase the variety of widget colors.
+- Allow widget update requests to be made from the application side as well.
 - Add widget setting screen.
 - Support widgets of other sizes.
 - Update widget more frequently.